cameron-simpson/css/lib/python/cs/vt/vt.1.md

   This is used to implement the equivalent of UNIX hard links.

 `Symlink{`[*name*`:`]*param*`=`*value*`,`...`}`
-  A reference to nothing filesystem object using a file path.
+  A reference to another filesystem object using a file path.
   This is the equivalent of a UNIX symbolic link.
   The reference path is part of the metadata in the `pathref` attribute.